salvat1on/GodsEye_4.0/README.md

   D) City view = This searches an entire city

 2) The selection you make (unless it's world view) is ran against a database of all countries, states and cities in the world to select and use the the correct abbreviation in the shodan search string.

 The database file is locations.csv .

 You create the csv file with generate_locations.py .

-3) A shodan search is initiated, the results are tee'd to a text file in the format of [address:port]
+4) A shodan search is initiated, the results are tee'd to a text file in the format of [address:port]

-4) A seperate terminal is opened, anonymous mode is started so all camera feeds run through tor and nyx is launched so tor traffic can be observed.
+5) A seperate terminal is opened, anonymous mode is started so all camera feeds run through tor and nyx is launched so tor traffic can be observed.

-5) Now the list of addresses (one by one) runs against a list of camera address suffixes (the part of the web address that tails the port number) (also one by one) until the feed is opened.
+6) Now the list of addresses (one by one) runs against a list of camera address suffixes (the part of the web address that tails the port number) (also one by one) until the feed is opened.

-6) After every address runs against every suffix the addresses that successfully connected are opened in individual firefox windows.
+7) After every address runs against every suffix the addresses that successfully connected are opened in individual firefox windows.

-The default address limit is set to 20 in the shodan search strings but can be adjusted to whatever number you want. to do this modify "--limit 20" in lines 22-33-44-57
+The default address limit is set to 20 in the shodan search strings but can be adjusted to whatever number you want.

+To do this modify "--limit 20" in lines 22-33-44-57 of godseye.sh

-The shodan string itself can also be modified with different or additional filters and tags The current string pulls 26,641 possible camera feeds globally.
+The shodan string itself can also be modified with different or additional filters and tags

+The current string pulls 26,641 possible camera feeds globally.

 -----------------------------------
 Helpful Tips
 -------------------------------------
-Shodan will not allow you to preform a search if tor is running (this is why tor starts after the shodan search) After using GodsEye remember to turn off anonymous mode which also turns off Tor.
+Shodan will not allow you to preform a search if tor is running (this is why tor starts after the shodan search)

+After using GodsEye remember to turn off anonymous mode which also turns off Tor.

 The command to do this is